Lunafest Napa Valley premiers at St. Helena's Cameo Cinema on Nov. 7

 Lunafest Napa Valley serves as a fundraising platform for local organizations; this year’s recipients are Girls on the Run Napa and Solano; News – Domestic Violence & Sexual Abuse Services; and Soroptimist International of St. Helena Sunrise.

 Cost is $50 general and $20 for students; sponsorship opportunities also are available.
-Tickets are available at the door or at www.eventbrite.com/e/74921930511/
+Tickets are available at the door or at eventbrite.com/e/74921930511.

 For those who can’t make the Cameo event, Lunafest will be shown again in April in Napa.